 - Combine the ¼ cup of olive oil and fresh herbs in a bowl.
 Set aside.

 - While the grill is heating, place the chicken breasts between two sheets of wax paper and pound them to an even thickness.
-They should not be ultra-thin but rather the majority of the thicker portions should be a uniform thickness (refer to the grill photo).
+They should be aproximately 1/2-inch thick (refer to the grill photo).
 This ensures even cooking.

 - Lightly brush one side of the chicken breasts with the olive oil-herb mixture.
 Place the chicken breasts on the prepared grill, olive oil brushed side facing the grill, for 1 ½ minutes with the grill lid closed; rotate 90 degrees and cook for another 1 ½ minutes (the rotation makes the great grill marks).